 Collateral nerves of the brachial plexus include the following :

-The long thoracic nerve is known for allowing the protraction and superior rotation of the scapula, while the suprascapular nerve for shoulder abduction (by supraspinatus) and lateral rotation of shoulder (by infraspinatus).
+The long thoracic nerve is known for allowing the protraction and superior rotation of the scapula, while the suprascapular nerve for shoulder abduction (by supraspinatus) and lateral rotation of the shoulder (by infraspinatus).

-Lesions of the brachial plexus can generally be divided into upper and lower lesions.
+Lesions of the brachial plexus can generally divide into upper and lower lesions.
 These lesions indicate important landmarks to determine the specific spinal nerves of the brachial plexus that are affected.
 Erb-Duchenne palsy is due to the lesion in the upper brachial plexus.
 Klumpke’s paralysis is the result of a lesion in the lower brachial plexus.

 Axillary nerve lesion can alter the sensation of the lateral arm as caused by either dislocation or fracture of the surgical neck of the humerus.
 This result is a weakness of the shoulder in terms of abduction.

 Median nerve lesion alters the sensation of the lateral three and a half digits and lateral palm with the motor weakness for wrist and finger flexion, pronation, and thumb opposition.
 Common signs include the ape hand, hand of benediction, and ulnar deviation at wrist.
 Lesion at the median nerve can result from pronator teres syndrome, carpal tunnel compression or supracondylar fracture of the humerus

 Injury or damage to the radial nerve could also develop lesions, as seen in Saturday night palsy, where the axilla is mainly affected.
 This condition is characterized by a wrist drop brought about by the weakened supination and loss of sensory function on the posterior arm, forearm, and dorsum of thumb.
 Wrist drop also presents when there is a dislocation of the radial head or lateral epicondyle.